Supremacism: Islam

 Academics Khaled Abou El Fadl, Ian Lague, and Joshua Cone note that, while the Quran and other Islamic scriptures express tolerant beliefs, such as Al-Baqara 256 "there is no compulsion in religion", there have also been numerous instances of Muslim or Islamic supremacism.
-Examples of how supremacists have interpreted Islam include the history of slavery in the Muslim world, Caliphate, Ottoman Empire, the early-20th-century pan-Islamism promoted by Abdul Hamid II, the jizya and supremacy of Sharia law, such as rules of marriage in Muslim countries being imposed on non-Muslims.
+Examples of how supremacists have interpreted Islam include the history of slavery in the Muslim world, the history of Caliphates, the history of the Ottoman Empire, especially the early-20th-century form of pan-Islamism which was promoted by Abdul Hamid II, the jizya and the supremacy of Sharia law, such as rules of marriage in Muslim countries being imposed on non-Muslims.

-While non-violent proselytism of Islam (Dawah) is not Islamic supremacism, forced conversion to Islam is Islamic supremacism.
+Non-violent proselytism of Islam (Dawah) is not Islamic supremacism, however, forced conversion to Islam is Islamic supremacism.
 Death penalty for apostasy in Islam is a sign of Islamic supremacism.

-Numerous massacres and ethnic cleansing of Jews, Christians and non-Muslims occurred in some Muslim-majority countries including in Morocco, Libya, and Algeria, where eventually Jews were forced to live in ghettos.
+Numerous massacres and ethnic cleansings of Jews, Christians and other non-Muslims occurred in some Muslim-majority countries including Morocco, Libya, and Algeria, where Jews were eventually forced to live in ghettos.
 Decrees ordering the destruction of synagogues were enacted during the Middle Ages in Egypt, Syria, Iraq, and Yemen.
-At certain times in Yemen, Morocco, and Baghdad, Jews were forced to convert to Islam or face the death penalty.
+At certain times in the history of Yemen, Morocco, and Baghdad, Jews were forced to convert to Islam and if they refused to convert to Islam, the death penalty would be imposed on them.
 While there were antisemitic incidents before the 20th century, antisemitism increased after the Arab–Israeli conflict.
 Following the 1948 Arab–Israeli War, the Palestinian exodus, the creation of the State of Israel and Israeli victories during the wars of 1956 and 1967 were a severe humiliation to Israel's opponents – primarily Egypt, Syria, and Iraq.
 However, by the mid-1970s the vast majority of Jews had left Muslim-majority countries, moving primarily to Israel, France, and the United States.
 The reasons for the Jewish exodus are varied and disputed.